MyFormworks/Formworks/README.md

 - [x] Every field has its own type validation.

 ## Requirements
-- Swift Language
+- Swift 5.0 or later
 - iOS 13.0 or later
 - Xcode 10.0 or later
 - Swift Package Manager
-- UIKit Development Framework
+- UIKit

 ## Adding Formworks to your project
 - Create a new Xcode Project